An In-depth Investigation of User Response Simulation for Conversational Search: QA-Enhanced User Simulation

-Not every word in the user response generation is equally important.
+From the analyses in Section.~\ref{sec:dive}, we find that the most common error of the original T5 is generating wrong answer types.
 Naturally, the most important word in the answer to a yes-no question will be the `yes' or `no'; it almost solely determines the semantics and sentiment of the rest of the answer.
-Therefore, there should be a higher priority to at least generate the `yes' or `no' correctly over other words in the response.
-We hypothesize that this also imitates the response generation process of a human.
-A human will likely first conceptualize their answer as a confirmation, negation, or irrelevancy assertion to the clarifying question before instantiating the entire answer.
+Therefore, there should be a higher priority to correctly generate the `yes' or `no' over the other words in the response.
+However, we find that the top 10 beams of UnifiedQA usually disagree in terms of the answer type.
+They usually contain both `yes' and `no' answers.
+This could suggest that UnifiedQA struggles to predict the correct answer type.

-However, the training loss of the text sequence-to-sequence models (of which T5 and UnifiedQA are instances) averages the cross-entropy loss across all the decoding steps.
-In other words, the `yes's and `no's are weighted the same as other words in the loss.
-While this loss is widely used for general text generation tasks, it may not be the best strategy for our goal of emphasizing the correctness of answer types.
-To demonstrate that this loss is indeed ineffective, we inspect the top 10 generations from UnifiedQA for a set of randomly chosen yes-no questions.
-While we expect the top 10 generations to be united in being a `yes' or `no' answer, we find that the top 10 generations contain both yes-answers and no-answers.